 Youth and Intergenerational Education on Farm

-Please read our Youth Program FAQ before signing up.
+Please read our Youth Program FAQ before coming out to the farm.
+It has many important details.

 The following are activities used at Soul Fire Farm to deepen young people’s understanding of the food system.
 To the extent possible, we base our curriculum on research that shows that young people make healthy choices when they LOVE their community and natural world and when they see that their own POSITIVE ACTION makes a difference.